zongxili/coding_exercises/OOP/asg_wineDirect/README.md

 This program will take a formatted text file as input in the Command-Line and outputs a bill with items' names, quantity/weight and total price.

 ## Introduction
-- The cashier.js is the source file containing the logic getting a bill from an input text file.
+- The cashier.js is the source file containing the logic of getting a bill from an input text file.

-- The itemDB.js file exports a nested object which contains all item Objects with items information including item code, item name, function sales() with items codes as keys.
+- The itemDB.js file exports a nested object which contains all item Objects with items codes as keys and item code, item name, function sales() as items information.

 - A single bill is stored as an object.

-- Discounts for items and coupons for a bill are stored as function in the objects.
+- Discounts for items and coupons for a bill are stored as functions in the objects.

 ## Dependencies
 - Node.js